-pervision and minimum capital equity requirements.
+The banking system is solid and oriented toward international standards with functional banking supervision and minimum capital equity requirements.
 Capital markets are open to domestic and foreign capital with sufficient resilience to cope with sudden stops and capital flow reversals.
 The banking system and capital market are differentiated and oriented in principle to international standards.
 However, there is a de facto lack of supervision, which contributes to increased vulnerability to sudden stops and capital flow reversals.